yimuchen/SiPMCalibControl/src/README.md

 interface regardless.
 This allows for the user to test the various functionalities of the system during interface testing.

-To help the user be aware of which interfaces are available, the start up and shutdown of each interface will be verbose (i.e. many `printf` or `cout` statements).
+To help the user be aware of which interfaces are available, the start-up and shutdown of each interface will be verbose (i.e. many `printf` or `cout` statements).

-As the pybind11 section of the code is separated out into a separate directory.
+As the `pybind11` section of the code is separated out into a separate directory.
 All interfaces should have their dedicated header file.
 The documentation within the header file should be kept to a minimum, with the detailed explanations placed next to the various functions.
 We will intentionally choose a different